There are thousands of different credit cards U.S. consumers have to choose from, and there’s no one best card or even type of card out there.

 - Rotating rewards: A handful of cash-back credit cards offer bonus rewards in certain spending categories that change every few months.
 For example, you might receive bonus rewards at restaurants one quarter and at Amazon.com the next.
 These cards are good for people who spend a lot across the board, but their base rewards rates are also low.

 Cash-back credit cards typically don’t charge an annual fee, but some do.
-At the same time, they don’t offer large sign-up bonuses as you can get with travel credit cards.
+At the same time, they don’t offer large sign-up bonuses that you can get with travel credit cards.
 People like cash-back cards because they provide flexible redemption options, but they often don’t offer a lot of extra frills.

 2. Travel credit cards